-Why do PCs slow down over time?
+Why do PCs gradually slow down?

 Slowdowns on storage devices